All Episodes

 I warned you what it would do to the economy.

-I warned you what would happen if you picked a radical, rigid ideologue, leftist socialist status to be your president.
+I warned you what would happen if you picked a radical, rigid, ideologue, leftist socialist status to be your president.

-Because now we have more people in poverty.
+And now I'm warning you again because now we have more people in poverty.

 We doubled the national debt, lowest labor participation rate since the 70s.